 Making your way through the crowds, selecting the perfect vendor and sifting through menus until placing your order–mastering the food scene at festivals in New Orleans is truly an art and a sport.
 Although you’d be hard-pressed to find foods that are an all-out bust, there are some that standout as an absolute MUST.
-So we’ve rounded up some of our favorite picks fest foods to cut down on your search and rev up your satisfaction.
+So we’ve rounded up some of our favorite fest foods to cut down on your search and rev up your satisfaction.
+And if it’s not quite time for your festival of choice, we’ve got you covered on where you can find these foods year-round.

 Beignet Fest - Praline-Filled Beignets, Loretta’s Authentic Pralines